GoodmanBCN10/The-Goonies-OS-for-Switch/README.md

 # The-Goonies-OS-for-Switch
-Clean Pack CFW with hekate, Atmosphere and DBI with essencial apps only PACK THE GOONIES OS / FIRMWARE PACK 20.3.0 / ATMOSPHERE 1.9.3 / DBI 796 (Russian)
+Clean Pack CFW with hekate, Atmosphere and DBI with essencial apps only PACK THE GOONIES OS / FIRMWARE PACK 20.4.0 / ATMOSPHERE 1.9.4 / DBI v810 (English translated by @Morce3232)

 · Added "The Goonies" logo and "joy icon" boot logo, "Switch" boot sound

 HOW TO INSTALL THE PACK

 · With the console off, remove the microSD card and insert it into your PC.
-Delete all folders EXCEPT THE "emuMMC" and "Switch" folders (you may not have this one).
+Delete all folders EXCEPT THE "emuMMC" and "Nintendo" folders (you may not have this one).
 · Copy the entire contents of the PACK to the root of your console.

 · The DBI is still in Russian.